quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 To avoid sending multiple acknowledgements in rapid succession, an endpoint MAY process all packets in a batch before determining whether a threshold has been met and an acknowledgement is to be sent in response.

-# Multiple ACK-FREQUENCY Frames {#multiple-frames}

-An endpoint can send multiple ACK-FREQUENCY frames, and each one of them can have different values.
-An endpoint MUST use a sequence number of 0 for the first ACK-FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.

-An endpoint MUST allow reordered ACK-FREQUENCY frames to be received and processed, see Section 13.3 of {{QUIC-TRANSPORT}}.

-On the first received ACK-FREQUENCY frame in a connection, an endpoint MUST immediately record all values from the frame.
-The sequence number of the frame is recorded as the largest seen sequence number.
-The new Packet Tolerance and Update Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.

-On subsequently received ACK-FREQUENCY frames, the endpoint MUST check if this is a more recent frame than any previous ones, as follows:

-- If the enclosing packet number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

-- If the sequence number in the frame is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values received in this frame.
-The endpoint MUST start using the new values immediately for delaying acknowledgements; see {{sending}}.
-The endpoint MUST also replace the recorded sequence number.

 # Computation of Probe Timeout Period